increpare/oeuf-documentation/map-editor-tutorial.md

 <img height="300" alt="image" src="./map-editor-images/star_collect.png" />

 - Makes a satisfying sound when collected, and displays a running count of stars collected vs. the total number of starts on the map.
-- Entirely optional and inconsequential.
-(I added these thinking I might use them in the main game, but decided against it in the end.)
+- Not used in the main game.

 #### 5.1.6 <img src="./map-editor-images/object_6_Chair.png" /> Chair